Robinlovelace/Creating-maps-in-R/intro-spatial.md

 are one of their greatest assets, so we recommend you become an active "[open source citizen](http://blog.cleverelephant.ca/2013/10/being-open-source-citizen.html)" rather than a passive consumer (Ramsey & Dubovsky, 2013).

-This does not necessarily mean writing R source code - it can simply mean helping others use R. We therefore conclude the tutorial with a list of resources that will help you further sharpen you R skills, find help and contribute to the growing online R community:
+This does not necessarily mean writing a new package or contributing to R's 'Core Team' - it can simply involve helping others use R. We therefore conclude the tutorial with a list of resources that will help you further sharpen you R skills, find help and contribute to the growing online R community: